pactus-project/pactus.org/docs/guide/README.md

 | Transaction fee is based on transfer amount      | Transaction fee is arbitrary                 |
 | Maximum 1000 transaction per block               | Maximum block size is 1 mega byte            |

-Zarb starts at zero value and has two major phases:
+Zarb starts at zero value.

-- **Starting phase**:

-  In this early phase; anyone can join the network minimum stake.
+Anyone can join the network with staking some tokens.

-- **Securing phase**:

-  For securing the blockchain more validators need to stake tokens to participate in the network and get block rewards.
+The stake will be bonded and can't be touched.